Understand Event-Driven Software Architecture

 |News Content||News_Content__c||Text Area (Long)|

-A platform event is a special kind of Salesforce entity, similar in many ways to an sObject.
-An event message is an instance of a platform event, similar to how a record is an instance of a custom object.
-Unlike with custom objects, you can’t update or delete event records, or view event records in the Salesforce user interface.
+A platform event is a special kind of Salesforce entity, similar in many ways to a Salesforce object.
+An event message is an instance of a platform event, similar to how a record is an instance of a Salesforce object.
+Unlike with records, you can’t update or delete event messages or view them in the Salesforce user interface.

 You can set read and create permissions for platform events.
 You grant permissions to users in profiles or in permission sets.